ooobii/wumpus-copy/man/wumpuscopy.1.md

 :   *(Optional)* The path pointing to the configuration.

 # CONFIGURATION
 The configuration file is a JSON document that provides tokens and relationships for how you'd like the script to behave.
+By default, the configuration is located at '/etc/wumpus-copy/config.json', but a command line argument can be provided upon startup to load settings from elsewhere.

 ## PROPERTIES
 This property dictionary contains values required for the Discord instances to function.